 But, in the end, in the tragic and evasive end, the novella had proved itself to be anything but simple and he was none of this and all of this, of course.
 He was probably the essential human present in the most inscrutable of strangers, in the inner life of the other.
 He might also be the scion of capitalism, a representation of its many wonders, and an idle. early sacrifice at the altar of pacifism and non-violence.
 He was some mysterious combination of the heroic and the ironic, and the rest too, in all probability – of the incongruous and the inevitable.
 A Gandhi without an audience.

 Michael Jackson was inevitable.
-So where Gandhi and King.
+So was King.
 So was Jesus.
-Whether you believe he was from Nazareth or heaven or some mysterious combination of both, the incongruity of his life/message with the power values of the system in which he lived, the system in which we live, made his sacrifice inevitable, subversive, and, for those who find life in him, full of saving grace.
+Whether you believe he was from Nazareth or God or some mystic union of both, the incongruity of his life and message with the power values of the system in which he lived, the system in which we live, made his sacrifice inevitable, subversive, and, for those who find life in him, full of saving grace.

 The deaths of Bartleby, King, and Jackson indict us all.
 So too the death of Jesus.
 But when Christians talk about his resurrection, I think we mean that there’s a point to unwarranted suffering, to refusing to compromise our core convictions about the economy of justice or the economy of God even in the face of our destruction.
 This is the power of a flower in a rifle, of one lone citizen refusing to move before a procession of tanks.
 Of a dying God refusing to come down from his cross, to call down all his angels, as it were.
 This is holy irony, and a saving kind of subversion.